 Complications of gastroenteritis

 Severe vomiting and diarrhea can lead to marked fluid loss (dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more ).
 Symptoms of dehydration include weakness, decreased frequency of urination, dry mouth, and, in infants, lack of tears when crying.
-Excessive vomiting or diarrhea can result in electrolyte problems Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more such as low levels of potassium in the blood Hypokalemia (Low Level of Potassium in the Blood) In hypokalemia, the level of potassium in blood is too low.
+Excessive vomiting or diarrhea can result in electrolyte problems Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more such as low levels of potassium in the blood Hypokalemia (Low Level of Potassium in the Blood) In hypokalemia, the level of potassium in blood is too low.
 A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.
 A... read more (hypokalemia) and dehydration, which can cause low blood pressure and a rapid heart rate.
 Low levels of sodium in the blood Hyponatremia (Low Level of Sodium in the Blood) In hyponatremia, the level of sodium in blood is too low.
 A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics... read more (hyponatremia) also may develop, particularly if the person replaces lost fluids by drinking fluids that contain little or no salt, such as water and tea.
 Water and electrolyte imbalances are potentially serious, especially in the young, the old, and people with chronic diseases.
 Low blood volume (hypovolemic shock Hypovolemic shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more ) and kidney failure can occur in severe cases.

 Diagnosis of Gastroenteritis